Get Funding

 What is the SLFS Case Funding application criteria?

-The SLFS will accept all applications, in any area of law in BC, as long as your issue meets our mandate’s requirements, as listed:
+The SLFS will accept all applications, in any area of law in British Columbia, as long as your issue meets our mandate’s requirements, as listed:

 Does the SLFS provide legal advice to applicants?